 This would be my first real trip to the Middle East, and I wanted to give myself the best chance of having a positive experience there.
 I've traveled with small groups all around the world and knew Egypt would be an ideal place to book a tour like this.

 You don't *have* to book a tour in Egypt (plenty of people travel there independently), but after going, it IS a place that I'd recommend exploring with a guide in order to get the most out of your experience.

 The Egypt tour I chose

-I settled on the 12-day Egypt Experience tour with Intrepid Travel, a company that I've traveled with 6 times previously.
-This is a “Comfort” trip with Intrepid (the most luxurious trip category they offer), meaning it was going to be a little more comfortable and a little more expensive – but at $2000-$2400 per person, I still think it's pretty affordable for a 12-day trip.
+I settled on the 12-day Egypt Experience tour with Intrepid Travel, a company that I'd traveled with 6 times previously.
+This is a “Comfort” trip with Intrepid, meaning it was going to be a little more comfortable and a little more expensive – but at $2200-$2500 per person, I still think it's pretty affordable for a 12-day trip.

 (If you want a more budget-friendly trip in Egypt, Intrepid also offers an 8-day Egypt Adventure trip, which is about half the price of the trip I went on.)

 Before you go to Egypt

 You most likely will need a visa for Egypt, but if you're from the US, Europe/UK, Australia, or Canada (as well as several other nations), you can get your visa when you arrive in Egypt.
 A visa costs $25 USD and is valid for 30 days.
 When booking this tour with Intrepid Travel, a representative will meet you when you arrive in Egypt and help you obtain your visa, which is a nice bonus.